Looking for an Electrician for Hire?

-When you feel it’s time to call an electrician, review your list and then conduct a mini-inspection of your home.
+When you feel it’s time to call a pro, review your list and then conduct a mini-inspection of your home.
 Look for faulty switches and dysfunctional or crowded outlets.
 When the electrician comes, you’ll save money and time by getting everything taken care of at once.

 5. Install Money-Saving Electrical Fixtures

-- By switching from ordinary incandescent light fixtures or bulbs to fluorescent ones, you can substantially reduce energy consumption in your home.
+- By switching from ordinary incandescent light fixtures or bulbs to fluorescent or LED ones, you can substantially reduce energy consumption in your home.

 - Motion detector switches can help you save money on outdoor lighting while at the same time providing very cost-effective security to your home.